SemMTM/pinterest-clone/README.md

 The Image Boards epic is for all user stories relating to the mood boards of images that users can create.
 A big part of the goals of the app is to help users get visual inspiration, allowing users to save and collect images into one area that they can specify and customise is cruital to the user experience.

 #### Posts
-The Post epic is for user stories related to post creation, deletion, like, image tags etc.
+The Post epic is for user stories related to post creation, deletion, likes, image tags, etc.

 #### Profile
 The Profile epic is for all user stories related to the users own profile page.
 The profile page is where users can customise their experince and is the area that other users can also see.
 This page shows the users public image boards, all posts they have created, their public profile info and more.